adamchainz/pelican_novapost/content/github_experiment.rst

 Conclusion
 ==========

-The ``focusin`` event is the most reliable one but your input should not have the readonly attribute if you want the X11 mouse clipboard buffer to get it.
+The ``focusin`` event is the most reliable one because it works on Firefox and Chrome.
+Unless your input have got the ``readonly`` attribute, the selection is set into the X11 mouse clipboard buffer.

-You can try, I put `the code here </images/github_experiment.html>`_
+`You can try it there </static/images/github_experiment.html>`_